 The McGovern Institute faculty comprises one of the most distinguished groups of brain researchers anywhere in the world.
 Its members include one Nobel laureate, five members of the National Academy of Sciences, and leading experts in many areas of neuroscience.
-The Institute currently has 19 investigators.
-Along with its 17 full investigators, these include two associate investigators, who collaborate closely with the full investigators and participate in all the Institute’s activities.
+The Institute currently has 20 investigators.
+Along with its 17 full investigators, these include three associate investigators, who collaborate closely with the full investigators and participate in all the Institute’s activities.
 All McGovern faculty hold appointments in one or more academic departments at MIT.

 Our faculty are listed alphabetically below.

 Emilio Bizzi examines how the brain translates our general intentions into the detailed commands needed to control muscle movement.

 Ed Boyden is developing new tools to analyze and engineer the computations of the brain, for both research and therapeutic purposes.

 Gloria Choi uses molecular, anatomical, and behavioral methods to study how olfactory sensory representations are encoded and how they acquire behavioral significance.

 Martha Constantine-Paton studies the formation and modification of synapses in order to understand how experience shapes the wiring of the brain.